We are involved in a number of partnerships, advocating and innovating in order to improve housing for all LGBTQ+ people.

 Find out more about London Youth Gateway.

 Other partnership initiatives

-We work with St Mungo’s to deliver two new supported housing projects for LGBT+ people over the age of 25.
+We work with St Mungo’s to deliver two new supported housing projects for LGBTQ+ people over the age of 25.
 One is for trans people specifically.

 We also attend many conferences and events and contribute to consultation exercises.